o2r-project/erc-checker/README.md

-# erc-validator
+# ERC checker

-JavaScript library and CLI tool for ERC validation
+JavaScript library and CLI tool for ERC metadata, execution, and result checking